 All of the available coronavirus vaccines are considered suitable for people with Crohn's or Colitis, as they are not live vaccines.
 Therefore having Crohn's or Colitis, or taking medicine to treat your condition, will not affect which coronavirus vaccine is best for you.
 You should have whichever vaccine you are offered.

 The vaccines approved by the UK so far are the ones made by Pfizer/BioNTech (over 12s), Moderna (over 18s), Oxford/AstraZeneca (over 18s but preferred for over 40s), and Janssen (over 18s).
 All of these vaccines are considered suitable for people with Crohn's or Colitis to take, including people who take immunosuppressant medicines.
-They will be made available across the UK to priority groups first.

 How are the vaccines different?